erosiv/silt/README.md

 - `silt` provides a basic set of common immediate-evaluation tensor operations.
 - `silt` supports 1-4 dimensional tensors, intended for physics simulations.
 - `silt` is fully statically compiled in C++/CUDA while polymorphic in the python interface

+The goal is to be super lightweight with minimal compile times and easy inclusion into CMake projects via git submodules.

+Note that this library doesn't implement complicated operations or features like autodifferentiation to provide a clean interface and minimal implementation.

 ### Install Python Module